Baby Constipation

 • Your baby is in pain and has difficulty going to the toilet.

-• Foul-smelling wind or stools.
+• Foul-smelling baby poo or wind.

 • Excessive wind.